csev/cc4e-private/kr/chap01/chap01.md

 value; others, like copy, are only used for their effect and return no value.

-getline puts the character \ (the _null character,_ whose value is zero) at the end of the array it is creating, to mark the end of the string of characters.
-This convention is also used by the C compiler: when a string constant like
+getline puts the character \ (the _null character,_ whose value is zero) at the end of the array it is creating, to mark the end of the string of characters This convention is also used by the C compiler: when a string constant like

     "hello\n"

-is written in a C program, the compiler creates an array of characters containing the characters of the string, and terminates it with a \O so that functions such as printf can detect the end:
+is written in a C program, the compiler creates an array of characters containing the characters of the string, and terminates it with a '\O' so that functions such as printf can detect the end:

     ![](RackMultipart20210526-4-195acth_html_1579513ce5caf48a.gif)1 1 \n \